-The rush for the digitisation of payments in India is clearly proving to have been a temporary fad linked to the demonetisation of the country’s two highest denominations instead of from a desire to replace cash for mobile payments, as the Indian government might have wanted its citizens to believe.
+The rush for the digitisation of payments in India is clearly proving to have been a temporary fad linked to the See Demonetised banknote.
+More of the country’s two highest denominations instead of from a desire to replace Money in physical form such as banknotes and coins.
+More for mobile payments, as the Indian government might have wanted its citizens to believe.

-NCR Corporation, which runs the majority of India’s ATMs, said that cash withdrawals have been growing and that cash in circulation has reached pre-demonetisation levels.
+NCR Corporation, which runs the majority of India’s ATMs, said that cash withdrawals have been growing and that The value (or number of units) of the banknotes and coins in circulation within an economy.
+Cash in circulation is included in the M1 monetary aggregate and comprises only the banknotes and coins in circulation outside the Monetary Financial Institutions (MFI), as stated in the consolidated balance sheet of the MFIs, which means that the cash issued and held by the MFIs has been subtracted (“cash reserves”).
+Cash in circulation does not include the balance of the central bank’s own banknot...
+More has reached pre-demonetisation levels.
 Navroze Dastur, NCR’s Managing Director in India, believes that India can only aim to be a less cash society – and not a cashless one – because of the current shortcomings in infrastructure and technology.

 NCR is confident that its activities in India are far from threatened by digitisation.
 In fact, it is expecting to see growth in demand for ATMs in rural areas and an increase in replacements: there have already been 1,000 orders for new ATM units.